 - A sense of restlessness or being slowed down

-It's important to remember that these symptoms can be part of life's normal lows.
-But the more symptoms you have, the stronger they are, and the longer they last - the more likely it is that you're dealing with depression.
-When these symptoms are overwhelming and disabling, that's when it's time to seek help.
+These symptoms can be part of life's normal lows.
+But the more symptoms you have, the stronger they are, and the longer they last – the more likely it is that you're dealing with depression.
+When these symptoms are overwhelming and disabling, it's time to seek help.
 At Laureate Psychiatric Clinic and Hospital, our mental health professionals will create an individualized treatment plan to guide you toward improved mental and emotional health.

 Consequences of Depression